Lindholm’s OT goal lifts Flames past Canucks 6-5

 The Canucks and Flames have already been eliminated from playoff contention and face each other twice more to end the regular season — despite several postseason matchups already underway.
 The overlap is due to the COVID-19 outbreak that swept through Vancouver’s team and halted the Canucks’ schedule for three weeks.

 Andrew Mangiapane scored twice and Josh Leivo, Milan Lucic and Matthew Tkachuk also had goals in regulation for Calgary.
-Jacob Markstrom made 30 saves for his 21st win.
+Jacob Markstrom made 30 saves for his 21st win, which looked as though it would be easy after two periods.

+“It was just special teams, third period, our penalty kill wasn’t very good in the third and our power play was not very good all night,” Flames coach Darryl Sutter said.
+“There wasn’t a whole lot going on out there.”

 Brock Boeser had two goals and Travis Hamonic, Tyler Graovac, and J.T.
 Miller scored for Vancouver, which had four goals in the third period to force overtime.
 Quinn Hughes assisted on three goals, Miller added two helpers and Braden Holtby stopped 30 shots in defeat.